Pepperoni roll: Legal challenges

 In 1987, a bakery shipped pepperoni rolls from West Virginia to Maryland.
-While the pepperoni had been inspected as an ingredient before it was baked into the rolls, the Food Inspection and Safety Service decided that the final product needed to be inspected as well because it was sold outside the bakery, similar to how a bakery making pepperoni pizzas would require inspection of the final product after the pizza was made.
-The United States Department of Agriculture proposed reclassifying bakeries that manufactured the rolls as meat processing plants, thus subjecting them to daily inspections for hygiene.
+While the pepperoni had been inspected as an ingredient before it was baked into the rolls, the Food Safety and Inspection Service of the USDA decided that the final product needed to be inspected as well because it was sold outside the bakery, similar to how a bakery making pepperoni pizzas would require inspection of the final product if the final product was sold outside the bakery via a supermarket or convenience store.
+The United States Department of Agriculture (USDA) proposed reclassifying bakeries that manufactured the rolls as meat processing plants, thus subjecting them to daily inspections for hygiene.
 The bakery owners said that meeting the new regulations would increase costs so much that producing pepperoni rolls would no longer be profitable to them.
-The United States Department of Agriculture suggested that the bakeries cut them in half and rename them pepperoni sandwiches, because cut sandwiches are not subject to the additional hygiene regulations, but the bakeries refused, saying customers would not buy pepperoni rolls cut in half.
+The USDA suggested that the bakeries cut them in half and rename them pepperoni sandwiches, because cut sandwiches are not subject to the additional hygiene regulations, but the bakeries refused, saying customers would not buy pepperoni rolls cut in half.
 Jay Rockefeller, U.S. Senator for West Virginia, intervened and met with Secretary of Agriculture Richard Lyng.
 After the meeting, Secretary Lyng issued a special exemption to bakeries producing pepperoni rolls.